Mike Perry (fighter)

 Michael Joseph Perry (born September 15, 1991) is an American professional mixed martial artist and bare-knuckle boxer currently competing in the Middleweight division of the Bare Knuckle Fighting Championship (BKFC), where he is the current "King of Violence" champion.
 Perry also competed in the Ultimate Fighting Championship (UFC) 15 times.
-As of October 4, 2025, he is #4 in the BKFC men's pound-for-pound rankings.
+As of April 13, 2026, he is #4 in the BKFC middleweight rankings and #5 in the BKFC men's pound-for-pound rankings.

 Background

 Perry was born in Flint, Michigan, on September 15, 1991.
 For much of his life, he moved around to different schools between Michigan and Florida.
 He said, "[In Michigan], I was one of maybe 10 white kids in the whole school, so I was bullied a lot.
 It was the same thing at other schools.
 I wouldn’t back down, so I would get into fights."
 This instability led him to a path of drugs, house arrest, probation violation, and jail.
 Perry started training boxing at age 11.
 Upon his release from jail for burglary, he got a job as a trainer at a UFC gym in Winter Springs, Florida.
 His work as a trainer led to his career as a fighter.